stamparm/maltrail/sensor/docs/REPORT.md

 Against `sensor.py`'s 16,689 ns/packet, a SYN is now ~37x faster, an HTTP request ~20x and the
 mixed replay ~26x.

 ### 4d.
-Single-worker offline replay of a uniform load### 4d.
 Single-worker offline replay of a uniform load

 Two further data points, measured by replaying a generated pcap through the release binary end to end (libpcap + DLT + packet path + event output), reported by the sensor's own metrics: